openSUSE/open-build-service/CONTRIBUTING.md

 8. Check out your OBS frontend:
 You can access the frontend at [localhost:3000](http://localhost:3000).
 Whatever you change in your cloned repository will have effect in the development environment.

-9. Changed something?
-Test your changes!:
+9. Changed something in the frontend?
+Test your changes!

     ```
     vagrant exec rake test
+    vagrant exec rspec
     ```

+10. Changed something in the backend?
+Test your changes!

+    ```
+    vagrant exec make -C src/backend test
+    ```

-10. Explore the development environment:
+11. Explore the development environment:

     ```
     vagrant ssh